How to Start Up a Small Café

 Key Takeaways

-To start your cafe business, you will need basic equipment as listed above.
-Make sure you check out the range of display cabinets for your baked goods, storage furniture for your stock, and the range of sign and menu holders so your customers can see what you offer.
+To start your café business, you will need basic equipment as listed above.
+Make sure you check out the range of display cabinets for your baked goods, storage and shelving for your stock, and the range of sign and menu holders so your customers can see what you offer.

 Insurance